How the Colorado Open Records Act (CORA) Actually Works

 Where can I find police reports in Colorado?

-What are the procedures to obtain Colorado vital records, and what is included in those records with address, not URLs?
+What are the procedures to obtain Colorado vital records, and what information is included?

 Vital records (birth, death, marriage, divorce) in Colorado are maintained by the state Department of Health or Vital Statistics.
 Standard fees: First hour of research is free; after that, agencies charge $41.37/hour (2025 ra.
 Certified copies carry separate fee schedules.
 Fee waivers may be available for journalists, nonprofits, and public-interest requesters - always ask.